-The Life and Times of Whittaker, the Turkey That Stood in Traffic
+The Turkey in the Left Turn Lane

 The conflict escalated when Whittaker met his inevitable end.
 Though he lived longer than any bird that spends a large part of its time in the middle of the street could be expected to, Whittaker was hit by a car on July 3, and euthanized that evening.

-The day he was hit, Crumbley says several people alerted her and asked her to go check on him, and she found him lying hurt in her yard.
+The day he was hit, Crumbley says several people alerted her and asked her to go check on him, and she found him lying in the field near the traffic light.
 “All I knew to do was get down there and love on him and talk to him,” she said.
 And she was getting ready to try to move him when the Humane Society showed up and removed him.
 “I just keep reliving that moment—if I’d have been five minutes earlier and just got him out of there, maybe I could’ve doctored him instead of putting him to sleep,” she said.
 “I could’ve at least loved him to death—literally.”

 Welch, of the Humane Society, told me that Whittaker had “severe internal and external injuries to his hind quarters that were causing him severe pain and were determined to be fatal,” which is why he was put down.

-Note: update: SPOTTED— Julie Beck (@julieebeck) June 16, 2017